 Behold, I stand at the door and knock.
 If anyone hears My voice and opens the door, I will come into him and dine with him, and he with Me.
 To him who overcomes I will grant to sit with Me on My throne, as I also overcame and sat down with My Father on His throne.

 — Revelation 3:20-21

-This knocking on the door of hearts statement occurs directly after His counsel to buy gold refined in the fire.
-The gold is when we overcome through faith and confidence in God, and not our own riches, intelligence, and resources.
+This knocking on the door of hearts statement above occurs directly after His counsel to buy gold refined in the fire.
+The gold represents when we overcome through faith and confidence in God, and not our riches, intelligence, and resources.

 For it is the God who commanded light to shine out of darkness, who has shone in our hearts to give the light of the knowledge of the glory of God in the face of Jesus Christ.